WillForEternity/MultiSim/README.md

 # MultiSim

 **MultiSim** is a simulation framework that integrates a physics-based engine with an actor–critic reinforcement learning algorithm to enable wheeled quadrupeds to learn navigation in dynamic obstacle courses.
-The project is implemented in C++ using the Open Dynamics Engine (ODE) for physics simulation and visualization, while the neural network is built from scratch with an actor–critic architecture.
+The project is implemented in C++ using the Open Dynamics Engine (ODE) for physics simulation and visualization, while the neural networks are built from scratch with an actor–critic architecture.

 ![MultiSim](Intro.png)